crasowas/easy_sticky_header/README.md

 * Support widget for reverse scrolling
 * Allow dynamic building of header widget and support custom transition animation
 * Header widget can dynamically change stickiness
-* Support for scrolling to the top after the header widget is tapped
 * Support jumping to the header widget of the specified index
 * Support header widget grouping
 * Support infinite list